Google AdsMarch 2026 · 7 min read

 What is a good cost per lead for Google Ads in Switzerland?

 Cost per lead varies dramatically by industry.
-For moving and logistics companies in Switzerland, a realistic CPA is CHF 40–80 per enquiry.
-For professional services (accountants, lawyers, consultants), expect CHF 80–200 per qualified lead.
-Home services (plumbers, electricians, cleaners) typically run CHF 35–90 per lead.
-Medical and dental practices see CHF 60–150 per new patient enquiry.
-These figures assume a functional landing page with at least a 4–6% conversion rate.
-If conversion tracking is broken or the landing page is poor, effective CPA can be 3–5x higher even with the same ad spend.
+For plumbers and electricians in Switzerland, a realistic CPA is CHF 35-90 per enquiry.
+For professional services (accountants, lawyers, consultants), expect CHF 80-200 per qualified lead.
+Home services (plumbers, electricians, cleaners) typically run CHF 35-90 per lead.
+Medical and dental practices see CHF 60-150 per new patient enquiry.
+These figures assume a functional landing page with at least a 4-6% conversion rate.
+If conversion tracking is broken or the landing page is poor, effective CPA can be 3-5x higher even with the same ad spend.

 Should you increase your Google Ads budget gradually or start with the full amount?